-This raises the fundamental question of whether the more optimistic tone of recent migration impact studies reflects a veritable change in migration impacts over recent years, the use of better or other methodological and analytical tools, or the deductive echo of a general paradigm shift away from dependency to neo-classical and neo-developmentalist views on development and migration.
+However, one need to consider the fact differentiating valuations of migration impact may be strongly related to differentiating a priori assumptions about what actually constitutes 'development'.
+This is visible in the widely diverging opinions about how to evaluate migrants' consumption and investment behaviour.
+This raises the more fundamental question of whether the more optimistic tone of recent migration impact studies reflects a veritable change in migration impacts over recent years, the use of better or other methodological and analytical tools, or the deductive echo of a general paradigm shift away from dependency to neo-classical and neo-developmentalist views on development and migration.
 It appears that all these factors have at least some explanatory value.
 Firstly, there is indeed evidence that impacts change over time and are partly contingent on the migration stage, and that positive effects become more apparent as migration matures.
 Secondly, the overall quality of migration studies has improved, leading to better and more subtle insights into the heterogeneous nature of migration impacts.
 Thirdly, general paradigm shifts have certainly played a role.
-Structuralist theory has become discredited, and this might have led to less negative interpretations of dependency and a more positive value being attributed to the global incorporation and capitalization of pre-modern peasant societies.
+Structuralist theory has become increasingly discredited, and this might have led to less negative interpretations of dependency and a more positive value being attributed to the global incorporation and capitalization of pre-modern peasant societies.